 As a result of the COVID- 19 outbreak the US has implemented special entry restrictions for their territory.

-As detailed in the US President's Proclamation of 14 March, from 11.59 EST Monday 16 March, entry into the US will be restricted for those travelling from Ireland, the UK, the Schengen Area, Brazil and South Africa.
-Non-US nationals, including Irish nationals, who have visited or resided in Ireland or the other countries set out in the proclamation, for any period in the 14 days prior to their travel to the US will be denied entry, unless they are legal permanent residents of the US (i.e. green card holders), or are the spouse or child of a US national or permanent resident, or the sibling of same providing both are under 21 years of age, or fall under one of the other categories as set out in the proclamation.
+As detailed in President Biden's Proclamation of 21 January 2021 entry into the US is currently restricted for those travelling from Ireland, the UK, the Schengen Area, Brazil and South Africa.
+Non-US nationals, including Irish nationals, who have visited or resided in Ireland or the other countries set out in the proclamation, for any period in the 14 days prior to their travel to the US, will be denied entry, unless they are legal permanent residents of the US (i.e. green card holders), or are the spouse or child of a US national or permanent resident, or the sibling of same providing both are under 21 years of age, or fall under one of the other categories as set out in the proclamation.
 For more information please contact your nearest US Embassy or Consulate: the Embassy in Dublin has a travel FAQ here.

 Non-US nationals with legal permanent residence in the US (i.e. Green Card holders) and their immediate family, as well as immediate family (spouse and children) of US nationals are not restricted from entering the US.
 However, if travelling from a restricted country they will now be required to enter the country through one of thirteen designated airports and will undergo additional screening on arrival.
 Further information can be found here.